KILTprotocol/docs/docs/concepts/04_Credentials/03_claiming.md

 }
 ```

-## Request an Attestation

-After creating your claim, you can request an attestation by creating another object called `RequestForAttestation`, which you can send to the attester of your choice via any messaging system.
+## Requesting a Credential

+Once the Claimer has created a Claim, they need to get it "certified", i.e., attested, by an Attester.
+The resulting `RequestForAttestation` must then be sent to the chosen Attester using any messaging system.

-The object contains the original claim, data needed for selective disclosure (more on that in the [verification section](/docs/concepts/Credentials/verification)) of the claim contents, the legitimation and / or delegation id of the attester and the root hash, with which this object can be identified.
+The `RequestForAttestation` contains the original Claim, data needed for future selective disclosure (more on that in the [Verification section](./05_verification.md)) of the claim contents, the legitimation and / or delegation ID of the Attester and the Claim root hash, which is used to identify to the request for attestation and to store it on the KILT blockchain.

-We recommend encrypting this object before sending it, since it contains privacy concerning information.
+For a detailed developer-oriented guide to KILT Claims, please refer to our [Claim Cookbook section](../develop/01_sdk/02_cookbook/../../../04_Credentials/03_claiming.md).